Woodhouse’s Toad (Anaxyrus woodhousii)

 This is Iowa’s largest toad species reaching nearly 4 inches in body length.
 These toads are often lighter than the other Iowa toad species.
 The ground color may be varying shades of brown or gray to almost white.
 There are several dark spots on the back, each of which contain one to several warts, but these dark spots are not nearly as large as in the Great Plains toad.
 A white or light mid dorsal stripe is usually present on the Woodhouse’s toad’s back.

-The Woodhouse’s toad, Anaxyrus woodhousii woodhousii, is the only subspecies found in Iowa.
+The Rocky Mountain toad, Anaxyrus woodhousii woodhousii, is the only subspecies found in Iowa.
 Formerly, there were two subspecies recognized in Iowa, the Woodhouse’s toad, Bufo woodhousei woodhousei, and the Fowler’s toad, Bufo woodhousei fowleri.
 The Fowler’s toad is now considered a full species and the scientific names have changed.

 Woodhouse’s toad is found along the western edge of Iowa.
-It occupies the two westernmost tiers of counties and has bee found as far north as Plymouth County (Christiansen and Bailey 1991).
+It occupies the two westernmost tiers of counties.

 They eat any insects or earthworms and even feed on harmful invertebrates in agricultural areas.
 This may also harm them as they inadvertently ingest pesticides and absorb other chemicals living in and near farm fields.